-- Producers have to meet annual collection targets (e.g. 25% of POM in 2011, 30% in 2012, 35% in 2013 and 40% in 2014).
+- Producers have to meet annual collection targets86.
 They can transfer their waste battery collection obligation to a recovery organisation (organisation).
 Producers that do not join a compliance organisation or that comply individually must pay the Product Fee.
 The fee increased from EUR 2,050 per tonne of portable batteries put on the market in 2008 to EUR 3,100 in 2012. - Retailers must take back, free of charge, batteries of the same type as they sell. - Compliance organisations do not have to be controlled by producers.
 They must be commercially registered, must not distribute profits to shareholders and must operate according to an approved waste plan.
 Individual organisations are subject to the same requirements. - Municipalities must set up collection points (under the Waste Act); must ensure that all producers/compliance organisations have access; and must organise collection activities and storage in agreement with producers/compliance organisations.